Latarax/Zombify/README.md

 # Zombify
 A game where a survivor must outlive a zombie attack with the power of guns and slow motion.
 Significant progress has been made with the game but still a few days worth of work left.
 Basic movement (side to side, jumping) and mechanics (slow-motion) are complete for the most part.
-Next goal is adding zombies and hit detection.
+Enemies (zombies) and hit detection have been added.
+Dynamic gameplay and scoring are the next landmarks.

 # How to Play
 **WARNING: GAME IS NOT COMPLETE SO RUN ONLY TO SEE PROGRESS**